 The third row, while it does have some additional seats, is just for kids.
 Full-sized adults wouldn’t find it comfortable, especially if you’re on the heavier or taller side.

 The front-wheel drive model is also limited in terms of how much power it affords you.
 That’s fine if you’re not going to be doing endurance driving, but if you like going camping or off-roading at all, you’re probably not going to be satisfied with what the base model provides.

 There’s also no denying that the towing capacity is limited.
-There are other options in the midsize SUV and crossover market that do better in this area, and not for much more money, either.
+Other options in the midsize SUV and crossover market do better in this area, and not for much more money, either.

 The Bottom Line